Skip to main content

 Based upon the review of a variety of performance indicators and diagnostic metrics, TSD has determined that achievement of minority, FRL (Free & Reduced Lunch), English learners, and IEP students continues to lag behind the general population.
 In ELA, minority and FRL students had mean scale scores about 30 points below non-minority and non-FRL students, respectively, while English learners and IEP students had mean scale scores about 40 points below non-English learners and non-IEP students.
 In Math, minority and FRL students had mean scale scores about 20 points below non-minority and non-FRL students, respectively, while English learners and IEP students had mean scale scores about 30 points below non-English learners and non-IEP students.

 TSD literacy interventionists use Orton-Gillingham techniques learned from the Institute of Multi-Sensory Education.
-Depending upon the students, grade level or instructional need, TSD has also implemented the following literacy interventions at the Elementary level: (i) Read Naturally Encore II; (ii) i-Ready; (iii) Voyager Sopris’ Language!
+Depending upon the students, grade level, or instructional need, TSD has also implemented the following literacy interventions at the Elementary level: (i) Read Naturally Encore II; (ii) i-Ready; (iii) Voyager Sopris’ Language!
 Live Rewards; (Iv) Heggerty’s Bridge the Gap Phonemic Awareness, (v) Raz Plus and Raz Kids and (vi) Just Words by Wilson Language.

 TSD Elementary Math Interventionists use the Bridges intervention curriculum which is a supplement to the general education Bridges curriculum used in the classroom.
-The i-Ready tool box is also used for targeted math intervention.
+The i-Ready toolbox is also used for targeted math intervention.

-With the establishment of the Behavioral Health department, the Board-Certified Behavioral Analyst has worked with the superintendent, principals, counselors and teachers throughout the District to bring relevant evidence-based age appropriate solutions to each of the schools.
+With the establishment of the Behavioral Health department, the Board-Certified Behavioral Analyst has worked with the superintendent, principals, counselors, and teachers throughout the District to bring relevant evidence-based age-appropriate solutions to each of the schools.
 This individual is mentored by peers at the Boulder Valley School District who have years of experience with the implementation and subsequent management of these programs.

-Social, emotional and behavioral interventions have been implemented throughout the District, on an age appropriate basis and include: (i) Second Step; (ii) Functional Behavior Assessment-based Interventions; (iii) Social Skills Training; (iv) Lovaas Model of Applied Behavior Analysis; (v) Pivotal Response Training (FCHD) (vi) School-wide Positive Behavioral Interventions and Supports (FCHD); and (vii) The Restorative Approach (FCHD).
+Social, emotional, and behavioral interventions have been implemented throughout the District, on an age-appropriate basis and include: (i) Second Step; (ii) Functional Behavior Assessment-based Interventions; (iii) Social Skills Training; (iv) Lovaas Model of Applied Behavior Analysis; (v) Pivotal Response Training (FCHD) (vi) School-wide Positive Behavioral Interventions and Supports (FCHD); and (vii) The Restorative Approach (FCHD).

 TSD will use its performance indicators and diagnostic metrics to review the effectiveness of its interventions and behavioral supports.
 The following goals have been established.